Algorithm XXX: SC-SR1: Matlab software for solving shape-changing L-SR1 trust-region subproblems: Concluding remarks

 \section{Concluding remarks}

-In this paper, we consider minimizing function $f$ approximating a Hessian using limited-memory \SR{} matrix.
-Indefinite Hessian approxiamtions cannot be used in a linesearch context.

-We presented a high-accuracy trust-region subproblem solver for when the Hessian is approximated by \LSR{} matrices.
-The method makes use of special shape-changing norms that decouple the original subproblem into two separate subproblems, one of which has a closed-form solution.
-Numerical experiments verify that solutions are computed to high accuracy in cases when there are no closed-form solutions and also in the so-called ``hard case''.
+In this paper, we presented a high-accuracy trust-region subproblem solver for when the Hessian is approximated by \LSR{} matrices.
+The method makes use of special shape-changing norms that decouple the original subproblem into two separate subproblems.
+Numerical experiments using the $(\mathbf{P},2)$ norm verify that solutions are computed to high accuracy in cases when there are no closed-form solutions and also in the so-called ``hard case''. \jb{Experiments on large-scale unconstrained optimization problems demonstrate that the proposed algorithms perform well when compared to widely used methods, such as truncated CG or an $\ell_2$ TR subproblem algorithm.}